18F/unit-testing-node/_pages/components/config.md

 This function requires the same test for `this.rules` as `checkRequiredRulesFields()`, but the logic performed on each rule will need to resemble `checkForUnknownFieldNames()`.
-However, the schema does define `optionalRulesFields`, so you will have to check against both this set of properties as well as `requiredRulesFields`.
+You will have to check each rule's properties against the property names from both `schema.requiredRulesFields` and `schema.optionalRulesFields`.

 Since the behavior is similar, you can add to the previous `'should raise errors for unknown properties'` test rather than writing a new test.
 However,